HubSpot/SlimFast/slimfast-plugin/README.md

 ## Usage ##

-The plugin has three goals: copy, upload, and download.
-Copy can be used to copy your dependencies to the target folder so they're available at runtime.
+The plugin has three goals: `copy`, `upload`, and `download`. `copy` can be used to copy your dependencies to the target folder so they're available at runtime.
 This saves you the time of building an uber jar and removes the jar merging complexities, but it doesn't reduce the size of your build artifacts.

-Example of the copy goal:
+Example of the `copy` goal:

 ```xml
   <build>